justunsix/garden/src/content/docs/notes/005-Computer-Snippets-Nushell.md

 # Redirect both stdout and stderr to the same file with out+err>
 cat unknown.txt out+err> log.log

+# Redirect command's output to other command
+^$env.EDITOR (fd --hidden | fzf)
+# Get Editor environment variable and call it with finding files

 # Complete: Gather stdout, stderr, and exit code together in one record
 cat unknown.txt | complete